 Robot vacuums have come a long way since the early models that were expensive and didn’t really do a great job.
-At first, it was hard to see why you would shun one of the best vacuum cleaners for home in favor of a robot.
-But now, these independent little robots scuttle around our homes sucking up all the dust and debris, so we don’t have to.
+At first, it was hard to see why you would shun one of the best vacuum cleaners in favor of the best robot vacuums.
+But now, these independent little robots scuttle around our homes, sucking up all the dust and debris, so we don’t have to.
 The next evolution in robot floor care has been the combined mop and vacuum.
 But like the early robot vacuums, we’ve seen many that are ineffective.

 Yeedi Mop Station Pro: Design

 The Yeedi Mop Station Pro robot and the self-cleaning docking station both have a glossy white finish, which will blend in best in modern, light-colored spaces.
 It’ll look less at home against dark-colored walls or near antique furniture.

 The docking station houses two water tanks, which is one of the reasons it’s better at mopping than most of its competitors.
 However, the tanks make the station quite large (17 x 15 x 16 inches), and this might be a deal breaker if you don’t have a convenient spot to place it in.

 There are two interchangeable dustbins: one is used when the robot is vacuuming, but for mopping or mopping and vacuuming simultaneously, you’ll need to switch to the other.
 This does mean there’s always one not in use that needs to be stored.

 The two round donut-shaped mopping pads attach via magnets to the mopping dustbin.
 And we were pleased to see they have a stringy surface that promises a more thorough clean than the flat cloth mops we’ve seen on other robots.